KieMerr17/PP4-Mr-Ts-Pies/README.md

 28. As a User i can View a list of events so that I can choose which one i want to book onto
 29. As a User i can hide past events so that I can NOT book an event in the past
-30. As a User i can view event likes so that i can see the popular events
 31. As a User i can view events in pages so that the screen doesn't get blocked up with too many events